Aggregate and visualize

 # ℹ 1,536 more rows

-want to know more about its functionalities check the documentation
+of the pathogen.
+If you want to know more about the

 website.

-You can also find data sets from real emergencies from the past at
+You can also find data sets from past real outbreaks within the {outbreaks}

-individual cases.
-This requires grouping linelist data in the form of
+cases.
+This requires grouping the linelist data into incidence data.
+The

-centered around dated events and/or other factors.
+based around dated events and/or other characteristics.
 The code chunk

 provided below demonstrates the creation of an